Pedro Juan Soto

-Pedro Juan Soto (July 11, 1928 - November 7, 2002) was a Puerto Rican writer, activist, and playwriter who is known for inspiring Puerto Rican Independence in his novels and short stories.
-In his stories, he depicts the life of people living in Puerto Rico under United States occupation during the 1930's to the Puerto Rican diaspora to the United States in the 1950's.
+Pedro Juan Soto (July 11, 1928 - November 7, 2002) was a Puerto Rican writer, activist, and playwright who is known for inspiring Puerto Rican Independence in his novels and short stories.
+In his stories, he depicts the life of people living in Puerto Rico under United States occupation during the 1930s to the Puerto Rican diaspora to the United States in the 1950s.

 Personal life

 Pedro Juan Soto was born in Cataño, Puerto Rico, and went to primary and secondary school in Bayamón.
 In 1946, at the age of eighteen, he moved to New York City and attended Long Island University.
 He initially studied to become a doctor, but after being influenced by the works of Ernest Hemingway, he decided to study English and American Literature.

 During an Interview conducted in 2002, shortly before his death, Pedro Juan Soto has openly stated that his writing has been inspired by the writings of Ernest Hemingway, Graham Greene, William Faulkner, and José Luis González.
 Many of his books, primarily Usmaíl, has shown clear parallels with William Faulkner's Light in August.

 When asked about how he started to write stories, Soto stated that he learned by conversing with people when he was selling lottery tickets growing up in the La Puntilla slums in Cataño.

 On July 25, 1978, one of his sons, Carlos Soto Arriví, was killed by police officers in the Cerro Maravilla Incident.
 Soto sued the commonwealth government and United States federal authorities for what he called "outright assassination".
 Soto has stated in 2002 that a novel about this incident is in the works but it has yet to be published.